Emo Philips: Career

 He has appeared in feature films including 1989's UHF (as Joe Earley, a rather clumsy school shop teacher who accidentally saws his thumb off) and Desperation Boulevard in 1998.
 Additionally, he appeared in the original 1992 version of Meet the Parents (also executive producer) and was an associate producer of the 2000 remake.

 Around 2001, Philips began to appear more often after a hiatus in the 1990s.
-His look was drastically altered, appearing more "new millennium" rather than his signature bob and 1970s casual disco look.
-Now embracing salt & pepper spiked up grey hair and dressed in black active sportswear, Philips delivered the same comedy routine but with a much more subdued persona.
-Though still fidgety, Philips no longer carried random props or undressed himself as he used to.
-Like most of the Reagan era comedians, Philips felt the need to adapt to changing times and styles of the flourishing digital age in an effort to stay relevant to younger audiences, particularly later year Generation X and millennials who comprised the majority of college populations during the early part of the 2000s.

-Philips only carried this appearance for a few years, retiring it in 2005 and emerging back on the comedy circuit around 2010 with his classic look and persona.
-He has experienced a considerable resurgence in popularity since then and has been a featured performer at many national comedy tours over the last several years, appearing at the Moontower Comedy Festival in Austin, Texas, and appearing frequently on 24/7 Comedy.

-"Weird Al" Yankovic and Philips toured together throughout the US in 2018, in Yankovic's Ridiculously Self-Indulgent, Ill-Advised Vanity Tour, and again in the 2022 iteration.
+"Weird Al" Yankovic and Philips toured together throughout the US in 2018, in Yankovic's the Ridiculously Self-Indulgent, Ill-Advised Vanity Tour, and again in the 2022 iteration.

-In 2011, Emo married actress and screenwriter Kipleigh Brown.
+On November 5, 2011, Emo married actress and screenwriter Kipleigh Brown.